advanderveer/ep/v2/README.md

 - [x] SHOULD should only show negotation errors when bind is actually called, handlers might not even want to decode.
 I.e a static endpoint that just returns a struct as output.
 AND:
-- [ ] SHOULD move negotiate to new response creation then
+- [x] SHOULD move negotiate to new response creation then
+- [x] SHOULD not set error to nil when hooks fail to deliver an output, users should be able to just return an output themselves that implements the error interface
+- [ ] SHOULD return 500 when a response hook panics with nil pointer
 - [ ] SHOULD make sure that the redirect hook behaves identical to the std lib redirect method